Vacationly/listing-details/README.md

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-## Setting Up
+## Running in Development

-You can locally run this module either (1) with NPM scripts from local files, or (2) from its respective container on DockerHub (see more below).
+This module is set up to run locally at **localhost:3001/listing/[id from 1 to 100]**.

-When the server is running, navigating to **localhost:3001/listing/[id from 1 to 100]** should display a listing details page (with unique data for the given id).
+You can run this module either (1) with NPM scripts from local files, or (2) from its respective container on DockerHub (see more below).

 **By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html.**